 Set yourself a period of time, maybe a week, and spend a moment before you go to bed each night to write down something positive about yourself.
 E.g. ‘I have a great sense of humour’, ‘I am a kind person’.
 Find something different every night.

 Then, over the following week, write down one think that you did well that day.
 You can alternate this over a month and then look back and reflect on the positive qualities you have and the actions you’ve taken.
 This can offer a real break from the difficult feelings you may be experiencing and help to reconnect you back to you.

 Wherever there are losses, there are usually some gains.
 These gains may not be obvious when you are first experiencing a relationship breakdown, but over time you will be able to identify what these may be and move towards focusing on them.
 E.g. seeing more of my best friend.

 There are many things that can help you move forward when you have experienced a relationship breakdown.
 Not all of these work for all people, but hopefully thinking about some of these options can help.
 Everyone is unique in how they process their feelings.

-The Wellbeing Support Services are available for students at the University of Warwick: https://warwick.ac.uk/services/wss/
+The Wellbeing and Student Support are available for students at the University of Warwick: https://warwick.ac.uk/services/wss/

 The Mix is a young peoples website with information and advice about a range of topics including sex and relationships.